laristra/portage/doc/example.md

 # Putting it all Together

 Let us illustrate the usage of Portage with a few lines of code.
-First, we create two square meshes in a unitary domain with 16 and 25 computational cells, respectively:
+First, we create two square meshes in a unit square domain with 16 and 25 computational cells, respectively:

 ~~~c++